martinusso/datasetiterator/README.md

 ### Motivation

 Why the DataSetIterator exists?
 The code below is a common way to iterate over the Dataset.
-DataSetIterator does this in a simple, efficient, safe and elegant way.
+DataSetIterator does this in a simple, efficient and safe way.

 ```Delphi
 var